wp-plugins/wp-deferred-javascripts/readme.txt

 4. Average load time of **1.54** seconds **with WP Deferred Javascripts activated** and scripts queued in the footer

 == Changelog ==

+= 2.0.0 =
+* Overall code rewrite, by [Grégory Viguier](http://screenfeed.fr)
+* New hooks
+* LabJS is loaded now loaded asynchronously
+* Conditional script are now supported
+* Bug fix: 404 error on scripts without source
+* Script dependency that should not be deferred are now excluded automatically
+* WP Deferred JavaScript is compatible with [SF Cache Busting](http://www.screenfeed.fr/plugin-wp/sf-cache-busting/)

 = 1.5.5 =
 * Solve a problem when uri script contain "&amp;"